Chapter 8

 Concrete pads shall extend forward of the enclosure opening a minimum of 13 feet to accommodate collection vehicle weight, movement of containers and rolling of compactors and drop boxes.

-The amount of space provided for the storage and collection of waste shall be designed in a manner consistent with the types and amount of waste the building occupants expect to generate.
+A. The applicant shall design the waste storage area in a manner consistent with the types and amount of waste the building occupants are expected to generate.

-Site enclosure requirements will be determined on a case-by-case basis, taking into account the planned collection site and surrounding environment.
+Solid waste enclosures and rooms shall meet the requirements described below in A through L. will be determined on a case-by-case basis, taking into account the planned collection site and surrounding environment.

-See the standard drawings at the end of this chapter, as well as Table 2 below, for more information.
+See the standard drawings at the end of this chapter, as well as Tables 2 and 3 below, for more information.

 The site enclosure shall meet the following requirements: